 At night, the black and white striped columns are illuminated by green led-lights.
-It’s may not be the most spectacular place to visit at night in Paris, but because of it’s central location steps from the Louvre, it’s worth checking out.
+It’s may not be the most spectacular place to visit at night in Paris, but because of it’s central location steps from the Louvre Museum, it’s worth checking out.

 Spend your Paris night exploring the covered passages

-The covered passages are a labyrinth of shopping arcades that date back to the early 19th century.
+The covered passages of Paris are a collection of shopping arcades that date back to the early 19th century.
 The French capital was home to no less than 150 of these elegant passages, that quickly became social hubs as well.
 The Parisian bourgeoisie loved socializing in the convivial bistros and meeting up in the cozy theaters.